The Legal Framework: California Civil Code and CC&R Authority

 | Total | $75k |

-If negotiation fails, litigation may be your only option.
+If negotiation fails, litigation becomes the only option.
 HOA disputes are governed by California's Davis-Stirling Common Interest Development Act, which provides for cost-shifting: the prevailing party in an HOA lawsuit is entitled to recover attorney fees and costs.
-This cuts both ways—if you win, the HOA pays your legal bills; if you lose, you pay theirs.
+This cuts both ways.
+If you win, the HOA pays your legal bills; if you lose, you pay theirs.

 Pre-Litigation Requirements: ADR and Meet-and-Confer

 Before filing a lawsuit, you must participate in alternative dispute resolution.
-Civil Code Section 5930 requires associations to offer ADR—mediation or arbitration—before pursuing legal action, and landlords must request ADR in writing before suing the HOA.
+Civil Code § 5930 requires associations to offer ADR (mediation or arbitration) before pursuing legal action, and landlords must request ADR in writing before suing the HOA.
 ADR is non-binding unless both parties agree otherwise, but it provides a structured forum for settlement discussions.

-In addition to ADR, Civil Code Section 5965 requires a pre-litigation meet-and-confer process.
+In addition to ADR, Civil Code § 5965 requires a pre-litigation meet-and-confer process.
 You must send the HOA a written request to meet and confer, and the association has 30 days to respond.
-If the HOA refuses or the meet-and-confer fails to resolve the dispute, you may proceed to litigation.
+If the HOA refuses or the meet-and-confer fails to resolve the dispute, you can proceed to litigation.

 Common Causes of Action

-Landlord lawsuits against HOAs typically assert one or more of the following claims:
+Landlord lawsuits against HOAs commonly assert one or more of the following claims:

 - Declaratory relief: Ask the court to declare that the rental restriction is invalid, unenforceable, or inapplicable to your property.
 This is the most common claim and is often paired with a request for injunctive relief to stop the HOA from enforcing the restriction.

-- Breach of CC&Rs: If the HOA is enforcing a restriction that is not actually in the recorded CC&Rs—for example, an operating rule that exceeds the board's authority—you can sue for breach.
+- Breach of CC&Rs: If the HOA is enforcing a restriction that does not appear in the recorded CC&Rs (for example, an operating rule that exceeds the board's authority), you can sue for breach.

 - Violation of Civil Code: If the HOA failed to follow statutory procedures for adopting the restriction, imposing fines, or conducting hearings, you can seek damages and injunctive relief under the Davis-Stirling Act.